Studiobear/designspek/libs/core/readme.md

 ## Acknowledgements

 This library was initially inspired by [svelte-styled-system(@manuschillerdev)](https://github.com/manuschillerdev/svelte-styled-system).
-At time of discovery, svelte-styled-system was annotated as a proof-of-concept for bringing in the concepts of [styled-system](https://styled-system.com/) and doing it in as small of a package as possible. _Designspek_ vears away from this by choosing to make design specificiations first class citizens at the cost of size efficiency.
+At time of discovery, svelte-styled-system was annotated as a proof-of-concept for bringing in the concepts of [styled-system](https://styled-system.com/) and doing it in as small of a package as possible. _Designspek_ veers away by concentrating on maintaining the DX afforded by CSS-in-JS along with the optimized output of pre-processing of LESS/SASS.